fadden/CiderPress2/DiskArc/Disk/Trackstar-notes.md

 The data starts at +$0081 and continues for up to (6656-129-2=6525) bytes.
 The bytes past the declared length should be ignored.
 Unusually, the data is stored in descending order, so a program that reads forward through the disk should read backward through memory.

 (The "junk" at the end is stored in ascending order, and is likely leftover data from the disk read that wasn't zeroed out.
-A quick sample showed that the bytes match those at the start of the track.)
+A quick examination of a couple of disks showed that the bytes that follow are the palindrome of the bytes that immediately precede it.)

-The nibble data is whole bytes as read from the disk controller, so self-sync patterns are not recoverable.
+The nibble data is stored as 8-bit bytes as they were read from the disk controller, so extended bytes in self-sync patterns are not identifiable.

+40-track images include the whole tracks, 80-track images include both whole and half tracks.
+The purpose of 80-track images was to improve compatibility with copy-protected software.

+### Counting Tracks ###

+The "Trackstore" format always stores 40 or 80 tracks, even though most Apple II floppies only use 35 tracks (because many drives can't reliably seek beyond that).
+So what's in the leftover tracks?

+An analysis of a few images determined that, on a 40-track image of a 35-track disk, tracks 35-39 are repeated reads of track 34.
+This can be seen by examining the sector headers, which include the track number.
+This is likely the result of capturing the disk images on a 5.25" drive that had a hard stop at track 35: the software requested a higher-numbered track, but the drive couldn't do it, so it re-read track 34 instead.

+Other disk images have garbage for those tracks, with a track length of zero, indicating that the Trackstore software was unable to recognize valid data.

 ## Performance Note ##